-Site inspection and tree assessment was undertaken by Alexis Anderson on the 5th of December, 2018.
+Site inspection and tree assessment was undertaken on the 5th of December, 2018.
 The trees were assessed from ground level using a Tree Assessment Table, which is included as Attachment A. The definitions and explanations of terms used are outlined in the Tree Table Definitions page which is included at Attachment B.